Western Wall: Ottoman period (1517–1917)

 In 1517, the Turkish Ottomans under Selim I conquered Jerusalem from the Mamluks who had held it since 1250.
 Selim's son, Sultan Suleiman the Magnificent, ordered the construction of an imposing wall to be built around the entire city, which still stands today.
 Various folktales relate Suleiman's quest to locate the Temple site and his order to have the area "swept and sprinkled, and the Western Wall washed with rosewater" upon its discovery.
-At the time, Jews received official permission to worship at the site and Ottoman architect Mimar Sinan built an oratory for them there.
-In 1625 organised prayers at the Wall are mentioned for the first time.
+According to a legend cited by Moses Hagiz, Jews received official permission to worship at the site and Ottoman architect Mimar Sinan built an oratory for them there, but, as of Purim 1625, Jews were banned from praying on the Temple Mount and only sometimes dared to pray at the Western Wall, for which purpose a special liturgy had been arranged.
+Gedaliah of Siemiatycze, who lived in Jerusalem from 1700 to 1706, reports that Jews then had access to the wall and would pray there as often as possible.

 Over the centuries, land close to the Wall became built up.
 Public access to the Wall was through the Moroccan Quarter, a labyrinth of narrow alleyways.
 In May 1840 a firman issued by Ibrahim Pasha forbade the Jews to pave the passageway in front of the Wall.
 It also cautioned them against "raising their voices and displaying their books there."
 They were, however, allowed "to pay visits to it as of old."